 Please send CV, a statement of goals for the fellowship, and two letters of recommendation to firstname.lastname@example.org

 The fellowship does not adhere to a match date, and therefore schedules interviews at the convenience of the applicant and of the admissions committee.
-We encourage candidates to submit complete applications by March 15th.
+While there is no absolute deadline for application materials, applicants are encouraged to provide their materials by March 15th.
 Fellows admitted into the program begin on July 1st.

 The University of Colorado encourages applications from women and minority candidates.